mahavedalla/mahavedalla/docs/questions/loka/Whether there is a gratification in the world 1d8e99d09112810c8c52c59020395f2e.md

-# Whether there is a gratification in the world?
+Question: Whether there is a gratification in the world?
 Answer in Brief: -
  Category: Loka
 Sutta References: AN 3.102